playfulprogramming/playfulprogramming/CONTRIBUTING.code.md

 3. Install Node.js if you haven't already (we recommend the LTS version)
 4. Install PNPM (our package manager)
    - `npm install -g pnpm`
-   - If this fails, you might have to preface the command with sudo, `sudo npm install -g pnpm`
+   - If this fails, you might have to preface the command with sudo to run it with administrative privileges:
+      - `sudo npm install -g pnpm`
 5. Install the project dependencies by running `pnpm install` in your terminal

 Once you have everything installed, you'll have access to several helpful commands to make development easier.
 Here are the most important ones you'll use: